mariajoafana/introduccion_humanidades_digitales/herramientas_digitales/listado_herramientas.md

 *Herramientas de publicación digital*
--Omeka & Neatline.
+- Omeka & Neatline.
 Omeka.net is web-publishing platform that allows anyone to create or collaborate on a website to display collections and build digital exhibitions.
-Neatline is --Omeka's timeline/mapping plugin available in omeka.org installations only.
+Neatline is - Omeka's timeline/mapping plugin available in omeka.org installations only.
--Scalar.
+- Scalar.
 Great tool for non-linear narratives.
 Options and support available for the novice and the more advanced users.
--StoryMap JS.
+- StoryMap JS.
 Looking for a easy to use tool in your class.
 This is it!
 Requires login via your Google account.
--TimeMapper.
+- TimeMapper.
 Timelines on the go.
--CollectionBuilder.
+- CollectionBuilder.
 An open source framwork for creating digital collection and axhibit websites that are driven by metadata and powered by modern static web technology.
--Mukurtu: An Indigenous Archive and Publishing Tool: content management system and digital access tool for cultural heritage, built for and in ongoing dialogue with indigenous communities.
+- Mukurtu: An Indigenous Archive and Publishing Tool: content management system and digital access tool for cultural heritage, built for and in ongoing dialogue with indigenous communities.

 *Herramientas de visualización:*
--D3.
+- D3.
 Custom dynamic visualizations with unparalleled flexibility.
--Gephi.
+- Gephi.
 Open-source platform for visualizing and manipulating large graphs.
--Paper Machines.
+- Paper Machines.
 A plugin for Zotero that makes cutting-edge topic-modeling analysis accessible to humanities researchers without requiring extensive computational resources or technical knowledge.
--Textal.Free smartphone app to analyze websites, tweet streams, & documents.
+- Textal.Free smartphone app to analyze websites, tweet streams, & documents.
 You can generate graphs and statics, and share data and visualizations as you like.
--Voyant tools.
+- Voyant tools.
 A web-based reading and analysis environment for digital texts.
--Palladio.
+- Palladio.
 Visualize complex historical data with ease.
--MapLibre.
+- MapLibre.
 Open-source mapping libraries
--LeafLet.
+- LeafLet.
 An open-source JavaScript library  for mobile-friendly interactive maps.
--Grafoscopio.
+- Grafoscopio.
 Publicación e investigación reproducible, documentación interactiva, visualización flexible y aǵil de datos